 While crit-racing is less about your max power and more about your repeated sprint ability (RPA), it’s still vital to practice short all-out sprints.
 Believe it or not, the main contributor to a great RPA is your aerobic base.

 However, for the sprints, we want to stay very short and just practice accelerations.
 This is why I call these efforts phosphocreatine (PCr) sprints.
 PCr is the fastest system to generate energy for muscle contraction but also the fastest depleted.
 It’s empty after 5-6 seconds.
 And this is the range we want to train at.

-A good starter workout includes 6×6 seconds all-out sprints included in a ride to improve your neuro-muscular connection.
+A good starter workout includes 6×6 seconds of all-out sprints in a ride to improve your neuro-muscular connection.

 3. Manage Your Nutrition

 Crit-races might be short but you will need fuel and every study on carbohydrates has shown its performance benefits for endurance athletes.
 But fueling is very individual.
 Find out what works for you and practice your fueling technique during your rides.